cristian-guerrero/legion-go-tricks/README.md

 **Cons**
 - Legion Go Fixes will require v45 stable to release.
 Right now v45 stable is still being tested
 - Installing some recommended tools, such as HHD for Dualsense Controller Emulation, requires unlocking the root filesystem
-  - this means any changes you make will be wiped every OS update, and reinstalled after updating
+  - this means any changes you make will be wiped every OS update (OS update re-locks the system), and must be reinstalled after updating
 - ChimeraOS's emulation implementation interferes with Emudeck, you'll need to manually disable the ChimeraOS implementation
 - Only desktop option is Gnome, so anyone that prefers KDE will have to look elsewhere